a-mellor/CV/README.md

 Skills
 ------
 #### Communication
+Ability to communicate ideas clearly and concisely, both written and verbal, to a diverse range of audiences including students, peers, clients, and senior management.

 **Makers Academy**
 * Pair programming - Makers Academy are advocates of working in pairs This required being able to quickly adapt to different personalities and being able to quickly adapt
 * Stand-ups - occurred  daily to maintain focus and productivity of the team